pagkly/Zed/Investopedia3/Understanding Perfect Competition.md

 The short answer to that question is no. Profits may be possible for brief periods in perfectly competitive markets.
 But the market’s dynamics cancel out the effects of positive or negative profits and bring them towards an equilibrium.
 Because there is no information asymmetry in the market, other firms will quickly ramp up their production or reduce their manufacturing costs to achieve parity with the firm which made profits.

-The [average revenue](https://www.investopedia.com/terms/a/arpu.asp) and marginal revenue for firms in a perfectly competitive market are equal to the product’s price to the buyer.
+The [[average revenue]](https://www.investopedia.com/terms/a/arpu.asp) and marginal revenue for firms in a perfectly competitive market are equal to the product’s price to the buyer.
 As a result, the perfectly competitive market’s equilibrium, which had been disrupted earlier, will be restored.
 In the long run, an adjustment of supply and demand ensures all profits or losses in such markets tend towards zero.

 ## Does Perfect Competition Exist in the Real World?

-Real-world competition differs from this ideal primarily because of [differentiation in production, marketing, and selling](https://www.investopedia.com/terms/p/product_differentiation.asp).
+Real-world competition differs from this ideal primarily because of [[differentiation in production, marketing, and selling]](https://www.investopedia.com/terms/p/product_differentiation.asp).
 For example, in agriculture, the owner of a small organic products shop can talk extensively about the grain fed to the cows that made the manure that fertilized the non-GMO soybeans—that's differentiation.
 Through marketing, companies seek to establish "brand value" around their differentiation and advertise to gain pricing power and market share.

 Thus, the first two criteria—homogeneous products and price takers—are far from realistic.
 Yet, for the second two criteria—information and mobility—the global tech and trade transformation is improving information and resource flexibility.
 While the reality is far from this theoretical model, the model is still helpful because of its ability to explain many real-life behaviors.